-The Directors have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from the date on which the SFCR is authorised for issue ('the period of assessment') and have prepared the SFCR on a going concern basis.
+The directors have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from the date on which the SFCR is authorised for issue ('the period of assessment') and have prepared the SFCR on a going concern basis.

-In making this assessment the directors considered the impact of the macroeconomic inflationary environment and the Russia / Ukraine conflict, and COVID-19 on the Insurance industry and the Company's business, including:
+In making this assessment the directors considered the impact of the current inflationary macroeconomic climate and ongoing conflicts in Ukraine and between Israel/Hamas on the Insurance industry and the Company's business, including:

-- The Company's capital position and the surplus over its Solvency Capital requirements and minimum capital ratio reflect the fact that the Company expects to have sufficient Own Funds to meet its Solvency Requirements. - The outcome of the stress and sensitivity tests carried out by the Company as part of its Own Risk and Solvency Assessment ("ORSA") process. - Forecasts for the period of assessment which are based on the Company's historic performance and its past record of achieving strategic objectives. - The Company's level of reinsurance. - The credit rating of the Company's ultimate parent and principal reinsurance counterparties. - The company's liquidity position and conservative investment strategy.
+- the Company's capital position and the surplus over its Solvency Capital Requirements and Minimum Capital Requirements reflect the fact that the Company expects to have sufficient Own Funds to meet its Solvency Requirements. - the outcome of the stress and sensitivity tests carried out by the Company as part of its Own Risk and Solvency Assessment ("ORSA") process. - forecasts for the period of assessment which are based on the Company's/Group's historic performance and its past record of achieving strategic objectives. - the Company's level of reinsurance. - the credit rating of the Company's ultimate parent and principal reinsurance counterparties. - the company's liquidity position and conservative investment strategy.

 On that basis, the Directors consider it appropriate to prepare the SFCR on a going concern basis.
-As such the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+As such the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.